 We’ve already learned ‘N이에요/예요’ and ‘N이/가 아니에요’.
 These expressions are informal, and used in an informal setting, for example, between friends, or in a classroom, or in a private conversation and when you are talking with someone who is smaller than tour age.

-Now, we’ll learn formal expressions, which are used in a formal setting like a job interview, or in an office, or an official conversation?
+In this lesson we’ll learn formal expressions, which are used in a formal situations like a job interview, or in office, in official conversation

 N 이에요/예요 (informal) – N입니다 (formal)